MarcoMuellner/domaindrivenjs/docs/guide/quick-start.md

 # Quick Start Guide

-This guide will walk you through building a simple e-commerce domain model with Domainify.
+This guide will walk you through building a simple e-commerce domain model with DomainDrivenJS.
 By the end, you'll have a working model with value objects, entities, and aggregates that enforce business rules.

 ## What We'll Build